wdi-sg/table-flip/README.md

   - use a value set outside the searching loop to know if the letter was found

   - if the guess right
-    - add it to correctly guessed numbers
+    - add it to correctly guessed letters
     - the message is you guessed right. show the letters they have so far. (no need to show them in the order they appear in the word- just show them in the order guessed)
   - otherwise the guess is wrong
     - keep track of the number of wrongly guessed letters